-Since launching in April 2014, GFP has grown steadily, becoming a force in independent news coverage.
+Since launching in April 2014, Greenwich Free Press has grown steadily, becoming a force in independent news coverage.

-Google Analytics tells us how many people are on the site and what they are reading in real time, which gives us a good idea of what they are interested in and what they are not interested in.
+Google Analytics tells us how many people are on the site and what they are reading in real time, which gives us a good idea of what readers are interested in.

-Other readers follow our news “in-the-moment” via their Facebook feeds or on Twitter.
+Other readers follow GFP news “in-the-moment” via Twitter or in the Facebook news feed.

 To request a visit from Cardinal Critics, contact GFP editor Leslie.Yager@gmail.com

 And readers won’t find stories about other towns or cities either.

 Editor and Founder Leslie Yager has lived in Greenwich off-and-on since 1979 when her family moved to Lyon Farm in western Greenwich.

 For many years, Yager volunteered in Greenwich Public Schools including CMS, GHS and Julian Curtiss, where she served as PTA President when the school was cited for race imbalance and reinvented itself as a magnet school.